edap/udk-2019-wintersemester-lines-from-rules/README.md

 # Lines from rules

-How little is needed to create a visual composition?
+How little is needed to create a visual composition? this course will focus on how to obtain generative forms with the smallest amount of code possible.

+The goal of this course is to explore simplicyt
 You, your keyboard and the quest for the smallest set of instruction that draws on a computer screen.

 ![cover](img/cover-small.png)